📋 In this article:

-- → Fungus or damaged nail: how do you know?
+- → Fungal infection or damaged nail: how do you know if it’s a fungal infection?

-- → Why so many home remedies before consulting
+- → Why do so many people try home remedies before consulting?

-- → How to avoid a recurrence after healing
+- → How can I avoid a recurrence after recovery?

 - → Skin and nail care at the Clinique du Plateau

-At 7:47 p.m., Sylvie opens the medicine cabinet.
-A bottle of Mycoster nail polish, almost empty.
-Next to it, a new bottle of Lamisil for onychomycosis, bought last week.
-His daughter told him that this one, perhaps, was going to work.
+You open the medicine cabinet.
+A bottle of nail polish against nail fungus, almost empty.
+Next to it, a tube of athlete’s foot cream, new, bought last week.
+One of your relatives told you that this one, perhaps, was going to work.

-She has been applying for nine months.
+You’ve been applying it for nine months.
 Every day, as indicated on the box.
-His right big toe remains yellow, thick, brittle at the corner.
+Your nail on your right big toe remains yellow, thick, brittle at the corner.
 Same as in August.

-Sylvie is far from alone.
-According to Quebec public health data, fungal nail infections affect more people 60 years of age and older.
-This is misunderstood by most patients who try these products, and even by pharmacists who recommend them without having seen the nail.
+You are far from alone.
+Most nail fungus is not resolved with over-the-counter topical treatment at the pharmacy.
+This is misunderstood by most patients who try these products — and even by pharmacists who recommend them without having seen the nail.

-Why does an antifungal varnish in the pharmacy fail in the majority of cases?
+Why does an over-the-counter antifungal varnish fail in the majority of cases?

 The nail is compact, multi-layered keratin designed to protect the sensitive pulp of the finger.
 It’s a barrier by design.

-When a varnish is applied to the surface, the active agent must pass through these layers to reach the area where the fungus really lives, i.e. the nail matrix (the root of the nail, under the fold of skin at the beginning of the finger).
+When a varnish is applied to the surface, the active agent must pass through these layers to reach the area where the fungus really lives, which is the nail bed.
+If the matrix — the root of the nail, located under the fold of skin at the base — is affected, topical products are not effective.
 This is where nail production takes place.
-If the fungus is not killed there, the nail that grows back continues to be contaminated.
+Since a liquid applied to the nail cannot get to the matrix, an infection that affects the root cannot be treated in this way.

-Over-the-counter topical polishes are formulated for mild, very superficial cases, on less than a quarter of the nail surface.
+Topical prescription antifungals, on the other hand, are formulated for mild to moderate, superficial cases, on less than 60% of the surface of the nail.
 The reality?
-The majority of patients who consult already have more than 50% of the nail affected, sometimes even to the matrix.
+The majority of patients who consult already have more than 50% of the nail affected, sometimes down to the matrix.

-How long does it take to heal from nail fungus?
+How long does it take to cure nail fungus?

-💡 Answer Dr. Émile Carrier, podiatrist: A nail fungus usually heals between 6 and 12 months after the start of treatment adapted to the depth of the infection.
+💡 Dr. Émile Carrier, podiatrist: A nail fungus usually heals between 12 and 18 months after the start of treatment adapted to the depth of the infection.
 The nail of the big toe grows about 1 mm per month.
 It is necessary to wait until the entire infected nail is replaced by healthy regrowth.

 It’s not instantaneous.
 It’s physiological.

 The nail of the big toe grows at an average rate of about 1 mm per month in adults.
-If the nail is 12 mm long, it takes 12 months for it to be completely renewed.
+If the nail is 16 mm long and is affected to a length of about 12 mm on one side, it takes 12 months for it to be completely renewed.
 It’s mathematical.

-Pharmacy nail polishes require 6 to 12 months of daily application for mild cases.
+Over-the-counter polishes require years of daily application for mild cases, and often prove ineffective.
 Patients often give up around 4 or 5 months, because they don’t see any visible results.
-And it’s normal not to see any, yet.

-But here’s the catch: if the treatment is not adapted to the severity, we wait 12 months for nothing.
+But here’s the catch: if the treatment is not adapted to the severity, we wait months for nothing.
 The nail has grown, yes.
-He grew infected.
+And the infection has sometimes even progressed during this time.

-💡 Answer Dr. Émile Carrier, podiatrist: Many nail problems look like a yeast infection without being one.
-A black nail after a blow, nail psoriasis, a nail traumatized by a shoe that is too tight can all give a similar appearance.
-A clinical examination and sometimes a laboratory sample confirm the diagnosis.
+💡 Dr. Émile Carrier, podiatrist: Many nail problems look like a yeast infection without being one.
+A black nail after a blow, nail psoriasis, a nail traumatized by a shoe that is too tight, or repetitive strain injuries like running can all give a similar appearance.
+A clinical examination and, if necessary, a laboratory sample confirm the diagnosis.

 A nail that yellows, thickens, peels off at the end, this is the classic picture of onychomycosis.
-But it is also the picture of several other conditions.
+But it is also the picture of several other situations:

 You have to treat the right thing for you to have the best results.
 It’s our job to differentiate — an antifungal polish applied for 9 months to a traumatic nail doesn’t matter.
 It just gives the illusion that we are taking care of the problem.